badgateway/structured-headers/readme.md

 Structured Headers parser for Javascript
 =======================================

-This library is a parser for the [structured headers][1] specification.
+This library is a parser and serializer for the [structured headers][1] specification.
 Currently it's still a draft, so this package is also in alpha until the specification stabilizes as a RFC.

 Installation
 ------------